-We just got back from 10 days in Paris.
+We have just gotten back from visiting Paris, it’s our second visit to the city with a toddler.
 So many people thought I was crazy taking a toddler to Paris but it was fantastic.
 Big cities are really geared up for kids and we all had such a great time.

 First things first: